andrewtobilko/patterns/README.md

-There are three kinds of Design Patterns.
-Also they are well-known as GoF Patterns.
+There are three kinds of software design patterns (well-known as GoF patterns).

 You could find out about all of them here, in this repository.